clEsperanto/CLIc/README.md

 ```
 It is however advised to get OpenCL via your GPU drivers and SDK.

-#### MacOS and Windows:
+#### MacOS:
-Normally already installed on MacOS system, it is advised to get it by installing both GPU drivers and SDK from the your GPU brand (NVidia, AMD, Intel, etc.).
+Normally already installed on MacOS system.
-The compiled library and includes can then be specified in CMake GUI with the following variables:
+It is also possible to get it by installing both GPU drivers and SDK from the your GPU brand (NVidia, AMD, Intel, etc.).

-- OPENCL_LIBRARY → which should point to libOpenCL or OpenCL compiled library (.so for Unix, .lib for Windows)
+#### Windows:
-- OPENCL_INCLUDE_DIR → which should point to a folder containg CL/cl<span>.htiff<span>.h
+It is required to install it via the GPU drivers and SDK from the your GPU brand (NVidia, AMD, Intel, etc.).

 ### Kernels
 CLIc rely on the [CLIj OpenCL kernels](https://github.com/clEsperanto/clij-opencl-kernels) and they are required for execution.
 Make sure you are downloading the submodule of the repository, or change the folder path variable CLI_Path in CMake configuration to point to the kernels location.